 Most companies have long said that their employees are their most valuable asset.
-COVID-19; the difficulty of finding, developing, and retaining talent in the current environment; and an increasingly knowledge-based economy have highlighted the importance of talent and HCM - and generated the phenomenon of employee empowerment - causing many companies and boards to rethink the employee value proposition.
+COVID-19; the difficulty of finding, developing, and retaining talent in the current environment; and an increasingly knowledgebased economy have highlighted the importance of talent and HCM-and changed the employer/ employee dynamic.
+This phenomenon of employee empowerment has prompted many companies and boards to rethink the employee value proposition.

-While the most dramatic change in the employee value proposition took place during the pandemic, employee empowerment hasn't abated, and employees are demanding fair pay and benefits; work-life balance, including flexibility; interesting work, and an opportunity to advance.

-They also want to work for a company whose values - including commitment to DEI and a range of ESG issues - align with their own.
+While the most dramatic change in the employee value proposition took place during the pandemic, employee empowerment hasn't abated, and employees are demanding fair pay andbenefits; worklife balance, including flexibility; interesting work; and an opportunity to advance.
+They also want to work for a company whose values-including commitment to DEI and a range of ESG issues-align with their own.

-In 2023, we expect continued scrutiny of how companies are adjusting their talent development strategies to meet the challenge of finding, developing, and retaining talent amid a labor-constrained market.
+In 2023, we expect continued scrutiny of how companies are adjusting their talent development strategies to meet the challenge of finding, developing, and retaining talent amid a labourconstrained market.
 Does the board have a good understanding of the company's talent strategy and its alignment with the company's broader strategy and forecast needs for the short and long term?
 What are the challenges in keeping key roles filled with engaged employees?
 Which talent categories are in short supply and how will the company successfully compete for this talent?
 Does the talent strategy reflect a commitment to DEI at all levels?
-As millennials and younger employees join the workforce in large numbers and talent pools become globally diverse, is the company positioned to attract, develop, and retain top talent at all levels?